 Toilet Training

 We have diaper-changing facilities for toddlers, and provide individualized help for children who are still learning to use the toilet.
 Please supply either diapers or underpants.
 If your child is still making the transition to using the toilet and needs a diaper for nap, we will gladly put it on.
-Parents are responsible for providing disposable diapers for their children.
+Parents are responsible for providing disposable/cloth diapers for their children.
 Please keep a minimum of one week’s supply of diapers and wipes on hand.
-Note that we can only apply non-prescription diaper ointment or powder.
+Note that we can only apply non-prescription diaper ointment.

 Outdoor Play